dpastling/plethora/README.md

 - Run a test file
 - OR: download one of the 1000 Genomes files and process it

-## Geting Started
+## Getting Started

 Below is a description of the main scripts used for the pipeline.
 A set of scripts for applying this pipeline to data from the 1000 Genomes data can be found in the `code/1000genomes` folder.
 The scripts in this folder are for submitting jobs to the LSF job queuing system for parallelizing the processing of multiple samples.
 These scripts can be modified for submitting to other job queuing systems.
-Alternativly the scripts in the main `code` folder can be run individually.
+Alternatively the scripts in the main `code` folder can be run individually.